-Red tide is naturally occurring and develops due to a high concentration of microscopic algae (Karenia brevis), which are plant-like organisms.
+Red tide is a naturally occurring phenomenon and develops due to a high concentration of microscopic algae (Karenia brevis), which are plant-like organisms.

 Red tide has been documented along Gulf of Mexico coastal areas and in the Gulf of Mexico since the 1800s.
 In Florida, it was officially recorded in 1844.
 Florida and other coastal areas around the nation and the world can experience periods of red ride, at different saturation levels, during summer or early fall.
 Sometimes, red tide can affect